HosseinBolouri/Data_Science_Projects/README.md

 ### 1. Investigating Netflix Data for 90s
 - Performing exploratory data analysis for a production company to uncover insights about movies from a particular decade (90s).
 [Notebook](Investigating_Netflix_Original.ipynb)
+### 2. Analysis of mental health test results for international students
+- Analyzing the impact of stay duration on mental health of international students using PostgreSQL

 ## About Me
 - Currently a Data Analyst at STMicroelectronics.